samsuh/2025-learnings/README.md

 7/24 this doesn't help. just makes me feel bad about losing all this time 7/25 wow time flies. got ac cleaning and washing machine cleaning and some shopping. will pick up plants tomorrow.
 7/26 went to code meetup but it was not that productive. ended up taking more about startups than code.
 7/27 going to visit new sunday meetup. goal is to get refocused on the project.
+Sunday meetup was good. better the Saturday one